utPLSQL/utPLSQL-PLSQL-Developer/README.md

 ## Releases

-Binary releases are published in the [releases section](https://github.com/utPLSQL/utPLSQL-PLSQL-Developer/releases).
+Binary releases for 64bit and 32bit are published in the [releases section](https://github.com/utPLSQL/utPLSQL-PLSQL-Developer/releases).

 ## Installation

-Copy PlsqlDeveloperUtPlsqlPlugin.dll to the PlugIns directory of your PL/SQL Developer installation.
+Copy the DLL to the PlugIns directory of your PL/SQL Developer installation.
+- 64bit: PlsqlDeveloperUtPlsqlPlugin.dll
+- 32bit: PlsqlDeveloperUtPlsqlPlugin_x86.dll

 ## Issues